 Xcode provides powerful options for managing projects for small and large development teams.
 Learn how new features in Xcode simplify the process of certificate management, app signing and configuration of your project's build settings.

-in Xcode 8 we've made it really easy and fast to manage signing.
+Signing your apps can be complicated.
+We understand this.
+And what you need to know is, in Xcode 8 we've made it really easy and fast to manage signing.

 In fact, it's automatic.

 And on the other hand, if you want 100% control over what Xcode does and when it signs your apps, you now have that as an option.
 And Xcode won't modify or create profiles.

 Signing identifies you to users.
 And they know that when they get your app, it came from you and it hasn't been tampered with.
 Signing also prevents spoofing your apps.
 When you register your bundle ID with the developer website, another developer team can't come along and use that one.
 Signing also allows access to system services like iCloud internet payments.
 We're going to go over four things today.

 We're going to start out by talking about the fundamentals of signing.